 An important aspect of safety and security are implementing physical improvements that will improve the safety and security of the Corridor and of train operations.
 In an effort to identify needed physical improvements, SJJPA will continue to conduct a systematic evaluation of the conditions along the railroad right-of-way and in and around San Joaquins stations (including parking lots and platforms), as well as onboard trains.
-California's Office of Emergency Services has provided much of the funding for SJJPA's Safety and Security capital improvements.
 Important capital projects that SJJPA is currently implementing or currently pursuing include:

-- Fencing projects at locations identified based on incident hot spots and high numbers of near misses; - Opportunities to improve pedestrian grade crossings and construction of pedestrian grade separations; - On January 28, 2022, the SJJPA Board of Directors approved a not to exceed \$1,000,000 agreement with BNSF; SJJPA will install fencing to deter trespassers from accessing the railroad right-of-way; Increased lighting at stations, parking lots, as well as installing blue light phone towers (originally developed for use on college campuses); and - Improved safety and security-related signage, including messaging around suicide prevention and railroad safety.
+- Fencing projects at locations identified based on incident hot spots and high numbers of near misses; - Opportunities to improve pedestrian grade crossings and construction of pedestrian grade separations; - On January 28, 2022, the SJJPA Board of Directors approved a not to exceed \$1,000,000 agreement with BNSF; SJJPA will install fencing to deter trespassers from accessing the railroad right-of-way; Increased lighting at stations, and parking lots. ; and - Improved safety and security-related signage, including messaging around suicide prevention and railroad safety.